TuDo-Makerspace/MarioQuestionBlockCashBox/README.md

    - Use a USB cable to connect your Arduino Nano to your computer.

 4. Upload the Firmware:
-   - In PlatformIO, click the Upload button

- (usually represented by an arrow icon) to compile and flash the software to your Arduino.
+   - In PlatformIO, click the Upload button (usually represented by an arrow icon) to compile and flash the software to your Arduino.

 ## Electronics Enclosure

-To securely house the electronics and ensure protection, we designed and 3D printed a custom enclosure.
-Below is an overview of the enclosure and assembly instructions:
+To securely house the electronics and ensure proper protection, we designed and 3D printed a custom enclosure tailored specifically to our components (i.e. our Speaker, Perfboard etc.).
+Provided that you likely have different components, you will need to come up with your own enclosure design. **This section mostly serves as a reference for members of our makerspace to repair or modify our coin box.**

 ![Enclosure](docs/Enclosure.png)

-Note: This enclosure is tailored to our specific components (e.g., speaker and perfboard).
-You may need to design a custom enclosure to fit your particular setup.

 ### Enclosure Components